vtexdocs/dev-portal-content/docs/guides/Getting-Started/subscriptions.md

 slug: "subscriptions"
 hidden: false
 createdAt: "2023-01-11T18:18:00.000Z"
-updatedAt: "2023-01-11T18:18:00.000Z"
+updatedAt: "2024-04-10T18:18:00.000Z"
 ---

 > **Help us improve our documentation!** Tell us about your experience with this article by filling out [this form](https://forms.gle/fQoELRA1yfKDqmAb8).

-[Subscriptions](https://help.vtex.com/en/tutorial/how-subscriptions-work--frequentlyAskedQuestions_4453) is the VTEX solution for shoppers to make recurrent purchases on a regular schedule, determining the orders’ products and frequency.
+[Subscriptions](https://help.vtex.com/en/tutorial/how-subscriptions-work--frequentlyAskedQuestions_4453) is the VTEX solution for customers to make recurrent purchases on a regular schedule, determining the orders’ products and frequency.
 This overview article presents what you can accomplish with **Subscriptions** and gathers relevant documentation on the subject.

 ## Understanding Subscriptions

 **Subscriptions** is an app developed by VTEX to facilitate recurring sales for a store.
-It works as an automatic scheduler, executing a repurchase at the frequency requested by the shopper.
+It works as an automatic scheduler, executing a repurchase at the frequency requested by the customer.

-To enable **Subscriptions** for shoppers, merchants have to [create subscription plans](https://help.vtex.com/en/tutorial/creating-a-subscription-plan--1qGRoFczm98Wgt81f9mUqC) to associate the products valid for subscriptions and the frequencies available for recurrent orders.
+To enable **Subscriptions** for customers, merchants have to [create subscription plans](https://help.vtex.com/en/tutorial/creating-a-subscription-plan--1qGRoFczm98Wgt81f9mUqC) to associate the products valid for subscriptions and the frequencies available for recurrent orders.

-Once the [Subscriptions module is configured](#setting-up-subscriptions-mandatory), the merchant can generate, edit and manage shoppers’ recurrent orders, and [create subscription promotions](https://help.vtex.com/tutorial/creating-a-subscription-promotion--3ROT13HYNeUIv0plDqgNed).
+Once the [Subscriptions module is configured](#setting-up-subscriptions-mandatory), the merchant can generate, edit and manage customers’ recurrent orders, and [create subscription promotions](https://help.vtex.com/tutorial/creating-a-subscription-promotion--3ROT13HYNeUIv0plDqgNed).

->ℹ️ Have the most performative VTEX solution by using the version **Subscriptions v3**.
-For more information, see [Subscriptions v3 migration guide](https://developers.vtex.com/docs/guides/subscriptions-v3-migration-guide#what-is-a-subscription-to-subscriptions-v2).

 The composition of a subscription is as the following: